profunktor/fs2-rabbit/site/src/main/tut/publishers/publisher-with-listener.md

 # Publisher with Listener

-It is possible to add a listener when creating a publisher to handle the messages that can not be routed.
+It is possible to add a listener when creating a publisher to handle messages that cannot be routed.

 The `AMQP` protocol defines two different bits that can be set when publishing a message: `mandatory` and `immediate`.
 You can read more about it in the [AMQP reference](https://www.rabbitmq.com/amqp-0-9-1-reference.html).
 However, `RabbitMQ` only supports the `mandatory` bit in version 3.x so we don't support the `immediate` bit either.